Rosie Galligan: Early life and education

 Galligan grew up in Kent where she developed an interest in rugby after being involved in a touch tournament and went on to play for Aylesford Bulls.
 She represented Kent at age group level in rugby, hockey and cricket.

+Personal life

+In 2018, Galligan underwent breast reduction surgery due to back and neck pain which reportedly "could affect her future as an elite athlete".
+She missed three years of her rugby career after contracting meningitis in 2019.

+Galligan is engaged to fellow England rugby international Marlie Packer.